 - Do not flash large amounts of money.

 Citizens Alliance Bank Announces 'Mobile Banking'!

-Our Citizens Alliance Bank Mobile App makes it easy for you to bank on the go 24/7.
-You can monitor your accounts, transfer funds, make loan payments, locate branches, find ATMs and more.
-Mobile Banking works on iPhones, iPads, Android phones and Android tablets.
+Our Citizens Alliance Bank Mobile App makes it easy for your to bank on the go 24/7.
+You can monitor your account, transfer funds, make loan payments, locate branches, find ATMs, and more.
+Mobile Banking works on iPhones, iPads, Android phones, and Android tablets.
 For more information, please view the Online Banking page or Contact Us.